measty/tiatoolbox/frontend/visualization/README.md

 The OpenLayers map queue caps concurrent tile loads at 16 across raster and vector sources.
-Repeated requests for the same annotation tile supersede older fetches, transient failures and empty HTTP responses receive two short retries, and renderer disposal aborts all outstanding client work.
-This bounds browser pressure, but an aborted HTTP request does not cooperatively stop SQLite/encoding work already executing in Flask.
+Repeated requests for the same annotation tile supersede older fetches, transient failures and empty HTTP responses receive two short retries, renderer disposal aborts all outstanding client work, and a representation-band change aborts outgoing browser requests.
+The backend independently limits each annotation source to one active cold tile build while cache hits bypass that limit.
+This bounds pressure, but an aborted HTTP request does not cooperatively stop SQLite/encoding work already executing in Flask.

 Each map view has a collapsible overview map backed by the same slide source and projection. **Save view as PNG** waits for a complete render and composites the